ALL PARENTS OF JUNIOR MEMBERS SHOULD BE AWARE OF OUR POLICIES ON CHILD WELFARE

 Please view the following documents to read further guidelines and information: UKA Photography Policy and UKA Stadium Photography Policy.

-Welfare of all competitors, club officials and volunteers: Although the above has focussed primarily on child welfare, we are conscious of the need to ensure the welfare of all competitors and volunteers.
+Welfare of all competitors, club officials and volunteers: Although the above has focused primarily on child welfare, we are conscious of the need to ensure the welfare of all competitors and volunteers.

-IF ANY PARENTS HAS ANY QUESTIONS ABOUT ANY OF THE ABOVE, PLEASE SPEAK TO ANY OF THE CLUB COACHES OR OUR WELFARE OFFICE JUDITH CAMPBELL on email@example.com.
+IF ANY PARENTS HAS ANY QUESTIONS ABOUT ANY OF THE ABOVE, PLEASE SPEAK TO ANY OF THE CLUB COACHES OR OUR WELFARE OFFICE ANGELA LAWSON on email@example.com

 THE BEST WAY TO ENSURE A SAFE ENVIRONMENT FOR EVERYONE IS THROUGH THE ACTIVE INVOLVEMENT OF ALL PARENTS.